GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/custom-components.md

 #### Change Avatar only in one view

 In the previous example we saw that when we customized the avatar view, it changed every UI component that uses an avatar view.
-All the components in the `Components` config are shared components, but it is also possible to customize a shared component of a specific view only.
+All the components in the `Components` configuration are shared components, but it is also possible to customize a shared component of a specific view only.
 Let's imagine that we want to apply the previous customization of a bordered avatar view, but only in the quoted reply view:

 ```swift
 class CustomQuotedChatMessageView: QuotedChatMessageView {